 - Bread should live in the freezer in New Zealand households to stop it going mouldy in our humid climate.
 Bang the loaf lightly on the bench top to separate the slices

 - Hard cheese (Edam, tasty etc) freezes well, and grating before freezing is a good idea.
-Soft cheese can be frozen but the texture may not the same once thawed.
+Soft cheese can be frozen but the texture may not be the same once thawed.